PyRepair/maniple/training-data/summarize-experiment-v2/black/19/prompt_response_response_2.md

         return before, 0
 ```
+The corrected code includes the `_maybe_empty_lines` function within the `EmptyLineTracker` class, with adjustments made to handle the conditions and variables based on the expected behavior for different cases.

-By fixing the comparison logic for `is_decorator` and `current_line.depth`, the corrected function should now pass the failing test and satisfy the expected input/output variable information.
+This corrected function should pass the failing test and satisfy the expected input/output variable information provided.